 Field-hunting tip

-Look in hydrothermal tungsten deposits country — that is the host setting where mpororoite typically forms.
+Look in hydrothermal tungsten deposits country, the host setting where mpororoite typically forms.
 If you start seeing ferberite, quartz, muscovite in float, you are in the right ground.
 Field specimens usually show a massive, powdery, coatings habit, so train your eye for that shape before scanning the outcrop.